Pupil Premium Government Grant

 If you would like to access support, please contact Miss.
 Hood firstname.lastname@example.org or drop into school.
 In order to request support, your child must be eligible for the Pupil Premium.

 How we plan to spend the money to improve outcomes for our children and young people

 How much money we expect to receive:

 We believe that the very best way to improve the outcomes for all of our young people is to provide them with outstanding teachers who can help them to excel in their learning and make excellent progress.
-That is why we spend the vast majority of the grant (76%) on staff.
-This is also broadly in line with BEST objectives for staffing costs.
+That is why we spend the vast majority of the grant (93%) on staff.

 We believe that leadership is critical to success in our school too, we have chosen to spend some of the grant so that excellent leaders can develop the skills required in all of our staff to enable our young people to achieve brilliant results.